 Aldoxorubicin

 Doxorubicin is a workhorse chemotherapy widely used across solid tumors and remains the first-line standard for advanced soft-tissue sarcoma, but its use is limited by irreversible, cumulative cardiotoxicity that can lead to heart failure.
-Aldoxorubicin was designed to deliver higher tumor-targeted doxorubicin exposure while keeping free-doxorubicin levels—and cardiac risk—low.
+Aldoxorubicin is designed to deliver tumor-targeted doxorubicin with improved cardiac safety compared with conventional doxorubicin.

 Aldoxorubicin is a covalent albumin-binding pro-drug of doxorubicin designed to keep free doxorubicin levels low in systemic circulation while enabling targeted release inside tumors.